Yale-LILY/yale-lily.github.io/spider.md

                         <div class="left">
                         Spider 1.0 is distinct from most of the previous semantic parsing tasks because:
                             <ul>
-                                <li><i>ATIS, Geo, Academic</i>: only a single database, limited SQL queries, and have the exact same SQL queries in the train and test.</li>
+                                <li><i>ATIS, Geo, Academic</i>: only a single database, limited number of SQL queries, and have the exact same SQL queries in the train and test.</li>
                                 <li><i>WikiSQL</i>: SQL queries are simple, database is only a simple table.</li>
                             </ul>
                         Spider 1.0 consists of 10,181 questions and 5,693 unique complex SQL queries on 200 databases with multiple tables covering 138 different domains.